 To find a forest school or “nature preschool” near you, go to Natural Start’s website.

-Photo from Adobe Stock/Julia
+Photo by Adobe Stock/Julia

 Watchdog Group Ranks Organic Food

 Choosing organic foods from a standard grocery store’s shelves — lined with numerous options that brandish an array of labels and certifications — often requires consumers to do some sleuthing beyond the price point.
 Even among brands labeled Certified Organic, the principles and processes that led to their creation vary.
 Marie Burcham, Director of Domestic Policy for The Cornucopia Institute, says, “Once industrialized food producers realized consumers were willing to pay a premium for organic food, corporate interests turned their attention to the lucrative market.
 The resulting change in the landscape of organic agriculture left ethical, organic family farms without a level playing field, and consumers ill-equipped to make the best choices about the food they feed their families.”